Cost of Living in Toronto 2026: Rent, Utilities, and Monthly Budgets

 transportation rent and commuting costs in toronto

 Curious what commuting and transport will add to your monthly bills?
-You’ll want to factor transportation into Toronto rent and utilities discussions because commuting costs can materially affect your monthly costs.
+Factor transportation into Toronto rent and utilities discussions because commuting costs can affect your total.
 TTC fares run about $3.35 per single ride; using PRESTO you can buy a day pass at $13.50 or a monthly transit pass around $156, which is often the most economical if you commute daily.
 If you travel to the airport or suburbs, UP Express and GO Transit add extra fares—budget accordingly for occasional regional trips.
 Utilities for an 85m² apartment average about $161, but combined monthly bills often reach $350–$400, so include those alongside transit.
 Insurance (tenant or auto) varies, but expect it to be an added fixed cost to your budget.
 When you compare neighborhoods, weigh higher Toronto rent near downtown against potential savings from shorter commutes and lower commuting costs.
 It’s also wise to regularly inspect your air conditioning performance to ensure your vehicle remains comfortable during hot summer months.
+Check the TTC official site for the latest fares and passes.

 Budgeting by Household Type: Single, Couple, Student and Family